Last Updated on March 16, 2025

 Torus Fractures or Buckle Fractures

-Torus fractures in children are the fractures where one cortex of the bone bends (buckles) upon itself without breaking the other side.
+Torus fractures in children are fractures where one cortex of the bone compresses and periosteum (buckles) upon itself without breaking the other side.
 These are also called buckle fracture.

 Epiphyseal Fractures